chinamike65/hugo-tuolesi/content/book4/book4en.md

 Someone asked: "Why does the master do this every day?"
 He said: "I have to exchange the troubles of sentient beings every day, how can I not frown?
 In fact, I am very happy."

-, Geshe Chekwa, a disciple of the master of Kadampa Xayavar, in the west, Tibet is known as the Dharma King of Leprosy.
+Geshe Chekawa, a disciple of the master of Kadampa Sharawa, in the west of Tibet is known as the Dharma King of Leprosy.

 In the past, there was no cure for leprosy.
-Later, Geshe Che Kawa taught these lepers to practice the Three Ways and Self, and he exchanged bodhicitta.
+Later, Geshe Chekawa taught these lepers to practice the Three Ways and Self, and he exchanged bodhicitta.

-For the newly arrived leper, Geshe Che Kawa, exchanged with him, and he would have acne on his body, and the patient would just, well, everyone thinks this master's method is to cure leprosy.
+For the newly arrived leper, Geshe Chekawa, exchanged with him, and he would have acne on his body, and the patient would just, well, everyone thinks this master's method is to cure leprosy.

-In fact, what Geshe Che Kawa taught them was the Three Ways, especially the Bodhicitta of Self-exchange in the Three Ways.
+In fact, what Geshe Chekawa taught them was the Three Ways, especially the Bodhicitta of Self-exchange in the Three Ways.

 After the lepers recovered, they continued to practice self-exchange bodhicitta.
 In the end, most of them were accomplished.